iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> Does what it says on the tin<br> :date: __2021-01-02 21:16:31__

+> Been using the App less than a week so early days, but very satisfied so far<br> :date: __2020-12-31 09:51:56__

+> Dreamlab works fine on Galaxy tab no overheating no problem no worries can leave on all day 😀<br> :date: __2020-12-30 15:34:12__

+> The stats added with the 3.2.0.2641 update are good, but why are they only accessible when a project is actually powered?
+Can't they be made visible for the selected project as panes on the "The Lab" page all the time?<br> :date: __2020-12-30 01:13:38__

+> Great idea However I cannot send feedback since it uses email and on a Samsung phone running Know the work email is on the secure partition and Dreamlab isn't.
+I have 2 phones running the app and I have noticed that 1 got a flag saying a project has completed which the other hadn't picked up - but the phone on the completed project finished 0 calls in over 17 hours.....
+So I think there is an issue with how to switch the calls to an active project when 1 completes.<br> :date: __2020-12-29 14:29:52__

+> Good.
+Makes you feel you are helping researchers.
+Frankly I'd like to know more about the projects and how it works.<br> :date: __2020-12-29 10:15:19__

 > It's good to help.
 The only problem I have found is that when charging my phone on a Pixel Stand it will not get above 80 percent as both the app and wireless charging cause the phone to get warm.<br> :date: __2020-12-26 21:44:09__

 > I like contributing but would like more options e.g I'd like it to only work on WiFi and I'd like the app to automatically start and work when I plug in my phone to charge....sort of download set and forget.<br> :date: __2020-12-26 17:36:43__